 Captain Jack’s Pirate Tutorial Ends

 Pirates of the Caribbean may have run it’s course as a film franchise but in the Disney Parks this ride and story are alive and well.
 With the recent revamp of the redhead in the ride to a sassy pirate, we are slightly confused about why this extra show was pulled.
 So we can only blame it on staffing and time.
 Captain Jack’s Pirate Tutorial takes about 20-30 minutes, which is sometimes longer than people are willing to commit.
 We could also blame slowed popularity.
 Pirates of the Caribbean came out in 2003, so a film 15 years old may be lacking it’s devoted following in kids aged 5-9.
+With the rumored arrival of a new pirates movie featuring Red, perhaps the stage will soon find a sassy new owner in Adventureland.

 Move it!Shake it!
 Dance & Play it!
 Street Party Retires